-We would like to thank you for agreeing to participate in the professional experience component of Curtin's ITE programs.
+We would like to thank you for agreeing to participate in the Professional Experience component of Curtin's ITE programs.
 We value your time, commitment and energy and appreciate your efforts to help our pre-service teachers embark on their professional preparation.
-We anticipate that pre-service teachers will find working with children enjoyable and rewarding.
+We anticipate that pre-service teachers will find working with children and/or young people in schools enjoyable and rewarding.